 None of the combatants could have predicted that this battle would be instrumental in transmitting a key invention from China to the western world: the art of paper-making, a technology that would alter world history forever.

-Setting the Stage: The Background to the Battle
+Background to the Battle

 For some time, the powerful Tang Empire (618-906) and its predecessors had been expanding Chinese influence in Central Asia.